Watt steam engine: Preserved Watt engines

 The oldest surviving Watt engine is Old Bess of 1777, now in the Science Museum, London.

 The oldest working engine in the world is the Smethwick Engine, brought into service in May 1779 and now at Thinktank in Birmingham (formerly at the now defunct Museum of Science and Industry, Birmingham).

 The oldest still in its original engine house and still capable of doing the job for which it was installed is the 1812 Boulton and Watt engine at the Crofton Pumping Station in Wiltshire.
 This was used to pump water for the Kennet and Avon Canal; on certain weekends throughout the year the modern pumps are switched off and the two steam engines at Crofton still perform this function.

 The oldest extant rotative steam engine, the Whitbread Engine (from 1785, the third rotative engine ever built), is located in the Powerhouse Museum in Sydney, Australia.

-A Boulton-Watt engine of 1788 may be found in the Science Museum, London., while an 1817 blowing engine, formerly used at the Netherton ironworks of M W Grazebrook now decorates Dartmouth Circus, a traffic island at the start of the A38(M) motorway in Birmingham.
+A Boulton-Watt engine of 1788 may be found in the Science Museum, London, while an 1817 blowing engine, formerly used at the Netherton ironworks of M W Grazebrook now decorates Dartmouth Circus, a traffic island at the start of the A38(M) motorway in Birmingham.

 The Henry Ford Museum in Dearborn, Michigan houses a replica of a 1788 Watt rotative engine.
 It is a full-scale working model of a Boulton-Watt engine.
 The American industrialist Henry Ford commissioned the replica engine from the English manufacturer Charles Summerfield in 1932.
-The museum also holds an original Boulton and Watt atmospheric pump engine, originally used for canal pumping in Birmingham, illustrated below, and in use in situ at the Bowyer Street pumping station from 1796 until 1854, and afterwards removed to Dearborn in 1929.
+The museum also holds an original Boulton and Watt atmospheric pump engine, originally used for canal pumping in Birmingham, illustrated below, and in use in situ at the Bowyer Street pumping station, from 1796 until 1854, and afterwards removed to Dearborn in 1929.

+Another one is preserved at Fumel factory, France.

 Watt engine produced by Hathorn, Davey and Co

 In the 1880s, Hathorn Davey and Co / Leeds produced a 1 hp / 125 rpm atmospheric engine with external condenser but without steam expansion.
 It has been argued that this was probably the last commercial atmospheric engine to be manufactured.
-As an atmospheric engine, it did not have a pressurized boiler.
+As an atmospheric engine, it did not have a pressurised boiler.
 It was intended for small businesses.